 This is just the beginning.
 There's so much to learn when studying inequalities.
 I've broken it down into simple, easy to understand lessons.

-Take a look at all of the inequality lessons that you can find on Algebra-class.com.
+Make sure you take a look at all of the inequality lessons (above) that you can find on Algebra-class.com.
 For most lessons, you'll even find an extra set of practice problems so that you can try a few on your own.